perfsonar/maddash/_sources/quick_start.txt

     yum install maddash

 #.
-Open the file */etc/maddash/maddash-server/maddash.yaml* and change the following properties (*Note: Use spaces and not tabs in this file.
+Open the file */etc/maddash/maddash-server/maddash.yaml* (*Note: Use spaces and not tabs in this file.
 YAML does not allow tabs.*)

 #.
 Under the *groups* section, change the *myOwampHosts* list and the *myBwctlHosts* list to the list of OWAMP and BWCTL hosts you wish to check, respectively. *NOTE: If you comment out one of the groups because you don't want any BWCTL or OWAMP checks, then also remove the corresponding entry under the "grids" section of the file*